rpucella/Python-Mini-Lisp/README.md

 This repo is a simple one-file LISP interpreter ready for embedding in a Python program to provide an internal command language.

-It has no external dependencies outside the Python 3.9 standard library.
+It has no external dependencies outside the Python 3.8 standard library.

-(It probably works on earlier versions than 3.9, but I haven't tested it.)
+(It should work on earlier versions than 3.8, but I haven't tested it.)

 **TODO**: Add license information